Best Quality Management Software: How to Evaluate QMS Platforms in 2026

 - Document control: Does the system enforce stage-by-stage advancement through authoring, review, and approval?
 Does it automatically supersede prior versions at the access layer when a new version becomes effective?

-Training integration is a standalone evaluation criterion for regulated-industry QMS software because it reveals whether the platform was designed around the regulatory reality that quality events and training obligations are inseparable.
 Every deviation from a validated process is a potential training gap.
 Every revised SOP is a training event.
-Every CAPA that identifies a training root cause requires verified retraining before the corrective action is complete.
-A quality management system that manages quality records and a learning management system that manages training records are two systems that must be reconciled manually or integrated through a data interface — both of which create gaps that surface in inspections.
+Every CAPA that identifies training as the root cause requires verified retraining before the corrective action is closed.
+A QMS that manages quality records and an LMS that manages training records are two systems that must be manually reconciled or integrated through a data interface — both of which create the kind of gaps that surface during inspections.

 Probe questions:

-- When an SOP is revised and a new version becomes effective, does the system automatically create training assignments for all affected roles with the document version captured in the assignment?
-Or does this require a manual handoff to a training administrator?
+- When an SOP is revised and a new version becomes effective, does the system automatically create training assignments for all affected roles with the document version captured in the assignment — or does this require a manual handoff to a training administrator?

-- When a CAPA identifies a training gap as the root cause, can a training assignment be created from within the CAPA record, with completion tracking visible in the CAPA?
+- When a CAPA identifies a training gap as the root cause, can a training assignment be created from within the CAPA record with completion tracking visible in the CAPA?
 Can CAPA closure be gated on training confirmation?

 - When an employee changes roles, does the system automatically calculate the training delta — what the new role requires that the current training profile does not cover — and assign those items?